dbis-ilm/pipefabric/documentation/UseCases.md

 and necessary efforts of utilization.
 Therefore we provide the following topics:

  + DEBS2017, a research challenge for detecting anomalies in RDF streaming data
- + Image Processing, realized by matrix operations (coming soon)
+ + Image and Graph Processing, realized by matrix operations
  + Processing of Movement Trajectories, tracking movement of different objects (coming soon)

 To run them on your own, we give the necessary simple installation steps below because the use cases are not